hyperledger/indy-node/docs/source/requests.md

 - `identifier` (base58-encoded string):

-     as was in read Request (may differ from the `identifier` in `data` which defines transaction submitter)
+     read request submitter's DID as was in read Request (may differ from the `identifier` in `data` which defines transaction author)

 - `reqId` (integer):